jalacloud/Certifications/Microsoft/sc-200/Learning Goals and Objectives.md

     Microsoft Defender for cloud, specifically for container registries, includes a vulnerability scanner to scan all container images.
     Qualys provide the defender for cloud integrated vuln scanner.

+    Log Analytics agent is used to collect all the data from all the assets in the Azure inventory.
+    Data, event, and log information is copied to a log analytics workspace.
+    *Auto-provisioning* reduces management overhead by automatically deploying the log analytics extension/agent on Azure assets.

 ### **Microsoft 365 Defender for Endpoint**